-NOTE: DO NOT burst air into the system.
+- NOTE: DO NOT burst air into the system.
 This can damage the water pump.
-It is better to let air in slowly.

-- 11. Let air flow for five minutes until water is completely drained out of faucets and drain valves.
-Then close faucets one at a time. - 12.
-Drain Toilet: Operate and hold toilet flush lever until water is completely drained from toilet. - 13.
-Turn air pressure off.
-Disconnect water purge adapters.
-Recap the city water inlet to avoid contamination by dirt or insects.
+It is better to let air in slowly. - 9.
+Let air flow for five minutes until water is completely drained out of faucets and drain valves.
+Then close faucets one at a time. - 10.
+Operate and hold toilet flush lever until water is completely drained from toilet. - 11.
+Turn air pressure off and disconnect water purge adapters.
+Recap the city water connection to avoid contamination by dirt or insects. - 12.
+Follow procedure listed in "Final Steps..."